-This Snapshot examines the criteria required for hardship distributions.
+This Snapshot examines the criteria for hardship distributions.
 Different restrictions apply to hardship distributions made from elective deferrals that were contributed prior to 1989.
 A discussion of those rules is beyond the scope of this Snapshot.

 IRC Section and Treasury Regulations